Magnetic and quadrupole moments of the $Z_{c}(4020)^+$, $Z_{c}(4050)^+$, and $Z_{c}(4600)^{+}$ states in the

-As we mentioned previous section, the sum rules depend also on the helping parameters: Borel mass squared parameter $M^2$ and continuum threshold $s_0$.
-The physical observables, i.e., magnetic and quadrupole moments, should be independent of these parameters.
-Hence, we search working regions for these additional parameters such that in these regions the magnetic and quadrupole moments are nearly independent of them.
-While determining the working regions for the parameters $M^2$ and $s_0$, the standard prescription of the technique used, the operator product expansion (OPE) convergence, and the pole contribution (PC) dominance are considered.
-To characterize the above-mentioned restrictions, it is convenient to use the following equations:
+The sum rules also depend on the helping parameters, as mentioned in the previous section, that is, Borel mass square parameter $M^2$ and continuum threshold $s_0$.
+The physical observables, namely the magnetic and quadrupole moments, should be independent of these parameters.
+Therefore, we search for the working regions of these additional parameters in such a way that, in these regions, the magnetic and quadrupole moments are nearly independent of these parameters.
+In determining the working regions of the parameters $M^2$ and $s_0$, the standard prescription of the technique used, the operator product expansion (OPE) convergence, and the pole contribution (PC) dominance are considered.
+To characterize the above constraints, it is convenient to use the following equations:

 and